How to Detect Moisture in Roof Framing

 Why Multiple Test Points Matter

-- Test several rafters within the same area
+- Several rafters away from the suspicious area

 When Moisture Detection Requires Professional Tools